The-FinAI/PIXIU/README.md

 - **F1 (FPB & FIQASA):** F1 score is the harmonic mean of precision and recall.
 It is a good way to show that a classifier has a good value for both recall and precision.

 - **EM ACC (FinQA & ConvFinQA):** Exact Match Accuracy (EM ACC) is the percentage of predictions that exactly match the true answer.
+- **Matthews correlation coefficient (MCC) (BigData22, ACL18& CIKM18):** A more robust evaluation metric for binary classification tasks than ACC, especially when classes are imbalanced.

-Note that while Finma displays competitive performance in many of the tasks, it underperforms in tasks such as FinQA and ConvFinQA.
-This underperformance is attributable to the fact that the Llama 7B model, which Finma is based upon, has not been pre-trained on tasks involving mathematical reasoning.
-The ability to parse and respond to numerical inputs is critical for financial tasks and is a key area for potential improvement in future iterations of Finma.
+Note that while FinMA displays competitive performance in many of the tasks, it underperforms in tasks such as FinQA and ConvFinQA.
+This underperformance is attributable to the fact that the LLaMA model, which FinMA is based upon, has not been pre-trained on tasks involving mathematical reasoning.
+The ability to parse and respond to numerical inputs is critical for financial tasks and is a key area for potential improvement in future iterations of FinMA.

-In subsequent versions, we plan to address these limitations by incorporating larger backbone models such as Llama 13B or pre-training on tasks involving mathematical reasoning.
-We believe that this addition will significantly enhance Finma's performance on finance-specific tasks that require numerical understanding.
+In subsequent versions, we plan to address these limitations by incorporating larger backbone models such as LLaMA 65B or pre-training on tasks involving mathematical reasoning and domain-specific datasets.
+We believe that this addition will significantly enhance FinMA's performance on finance-specific tasks that require numerical understanding.

 ## Usage